WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 If a full node is connected, it will be used for:
 - fetching BIP 158 block filters (if available)
 - downloading blocks
-- fetch fee rate estimations
+- fetching fee rate estimations
-- broadcast transactions
+- broadcasting transactions

 If any of these are not available or fail, Wasabi will fall back to the default mechanisms.